swiftraccoon/sdrTrunkTranscription/README.md

 - Watches a root directory (e.g., `/path/to/SDRTrunk/recordings`) for new `.mp3` files.
 - Transcribes them using [Faster Whisper](https://github.com/SYSTRAN/faster-whisper).
 - Saves the `.txt` transcription alongside the `.mp3`, organized by talkgroup subfolders.
-- Moves files below a threshold duration (e.g., 1.5s) to a “tooShortOrError” folder.
+- Moves files below a threshold duration (e.g., 1.5s) to a "tooShortOrError" folder.

 **Key Steps**
 1. **Install Dependencies**: